-The Super Rare 1967 Ferrari 330 P4 Dominated The Race Tracks
+The Super Rare 1967 Ferrari 330 P4 Was Built To Decimate Opponents on Race Track

 The Ferrari 330 P4 was introduced in 1967 as a successor to the P3 models from the previous year.
 The mid-engined sports car was the ultimate race monster from the perspective of both its performance and the appearance.
 The V12 offered excellent power and the handling was top-notch which allowed the Ferrari P4 to win several competitions throughout the year.